amplitude/Amplitude-TypeScript/packages/plugin-page-view-v1-enrichment/README.md

 ## Usage

 This plugin works on top of the Amplitude Browser SDK.
-It's used for enriching events with user agent information using the @amplitude/ua-parser-js.
-The user agent identifies the application, operating system, vendor, and/or version of the requesting client.
+It's used for updating the page view event_type and event_properties the same as Browser v1.
-For Browser SDK v1.x, we use @amplitude/ua-parser-js internally to parse the user agent information.
-In Browser v2.x, we have removed this client-side user agent parser and have instead implemented server-side user agent parser.
-You can use this plugin to maintain consistency with the user agent information from earlier SDK versions.
+In Browser v2.x, we have enriched the page view event_type and event_propertis.
+You can use this plugin to maintain consistency with page view tracking from earlier SDK versions.

 ### 1. Import Amplitude packages